SampsonM/Sweepsteaks/BE/README.md

 ## FE

-- nothing this time still uncertain on vue or react
+- Challenge....
+- Build a version of the front end in angular, react and vue!

 #